-Sometimes the “experts” you hire are not the “experts” you expected and it is made worse when you don’t know or realize it.
-Be sure to vet your vendors and experts to make sure they are not just paper-pushers but truly understand how to help you manage a crane loss.
+Sometimes, the “experts” you hire are not the “experts” you expected, and it is made worse when you don’t know or realize it.
+Be sure to vet your vendors and experts to make sure they are not just paper-pushers, but truly understand how to help you manage a crane loss.

 – Your accident is like chow at feeding time!

-While you are trying to manage and mitigate your exposure there are others trying to enrich and profit from it.
-You know that the crane accident ocean if full of sharks.
+While you are trying to manage and mitigate your exposure, there are others trying to enrich and profit from it.
+You know that the crane accident ocean is full of sharks.
 Be sure to look for those fins in the water.
 It can sometimes be challenging to distinguish between who is trying to help you and who is just working the system.
 It takes everyone doing the “right thing” to fix the broken crane insurance system.

 – Manufacturers are not in business to help you to manage and mitigate your post-accident exposure

-Manufacturers and their distributors are in the business of selling new and used equipment, new parts and renting equipment.
+Manufacturers and their distributors are in the business of selling new and used equipment, new parts, and renting equipment.
 They are not interested in helping you mitigate your exposure.
 For years the manufacturers have insisted that they have proprietary control over repairs to their accident damaged cranes.
-OSHA regulations allowing for third party repairs and restoration dispel those myths making the repair option the most viable option for accident damaged cranes.
+OSHA regulations allowing for third-party repairs and restoration dispel those myths, making the repair option the most viable option for accident-damaged cranes.

 – Manufacturers and their distributors can take extreme and sometimes threatening measures

-– All too often cranes are sent to salvage that were easily reparable
+– All too often, cranes are sent to salvage that were easily reparable